 Once the fruit has reached full maturity, it can be harvested and stored for later use.

 The timing of the harvest will depend on the variety and growing conditions, but in general, the fruit should be allowed to fully mature on the vine before being picked.
-A mature butternut squash will have a hard, tough skin and be difficult to pierce with a fingernail.
+A mature squashes will have a hard, tough skin and be difficult to pierce with a fingernail.

-Overall, the fruit development growth stage in butternut squash can take anywhere from 70 to 100 days, depending on the growing conditions.
+Overall, the fruit development growth stage can take anywhere from 70 to 100 days, depending on the growing conditions.

-The harvesting stage in butternut squash occurs once the fruit has reached full maturity and is ready to be picked.
+The harvesting stage occurs once the fruit has reached full maturity and is ready to be picked.
 Butternut squash is typically harvested in the fall, once the fruit has reached its full size and turned a light tan color.

 In general, it is best to harvest the fruit when it has reached its full size and the skin has turned a light tan color, but before it starts to develop any soft spots or signs of decay.